-Compared to the rest of the New York City market, the Union Square region has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the New York City market, the Union Square region has more expensive rates, and you'll need to pay a premium to be in this hot submarket.

-In the last 90 days, 11 listings have been posted online, which means office spaces most likley are leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 34 listings have been made available, which means leases might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 18% of the office spaces in the Union Square are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,400 sqft.
-Most buildings in this market are around 11 stories.
+Even though the median size is 3,000 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are close to 10 stories.
 Most buildings in this market were built in 1908 and are Class B.

-A large portion of this market is residential, but there's plenty of office_space.
+A large portion of this area is residential, but there's plenty of office_space.
 Company management is the dominant industry in this region.
-Commute by bike is the most popular way to get to work amongst Union Square folk.
+Commute by bike is the most popular way to get to work amongst Union Square occupants.
 Commuting more than an hour and a half a day is the norm for those who opt to reside in this part of town.